-Often a buyer will prefer to acquire assets because it is simpler and because fewer tax 'legacy' issues arise with asset purchases (VAT (sales tax) can be a notable exception).
-Real estate in the UK is subject to a transfer tax at 5% for commercial land and buildings, and if there is a significant real estate component then the transaction tax costs may be significantly increased with an asset purchase (by contrast, the acquisition of shares is subject to a transfer tax at only 0.5% of the price).
+Often a buyer will prefer to acquire assets because it is simpler and because fewer tax 'legacy' issues arise with asset purchases (VAT - sales tax - can be a notable exception).
+Real estate in the UK is subject to a transfer tax at 5% for commercial land and buildings and if there is a significant real estate component then the transaction tax costs may be significantly increased with an asset purchase (by contrast, the acquisition of shares is subject to a transfer tax at only 0.5% of the price).
 However, as noted above, share sales are far more common and are driven by the seller's disposal planning.

-In addition, if the availability of the UK patent box tax regime is key to the economics of the deal, it may be easier to acquire a target company that has an existing entitlement to claim the patent box than to acquire a patent from it and try to establish entitlement to treatment of income under the favourable terms of that regime.
-On the other hand, where a patentable asset is not yet capable of commercial exploitation so that relevant income is yet to be generated from it, then the buyer may acquire that asset and develop it so as to come within the new regime.
+In addition, if the availability of the UK patent box tax regime is key to the economics of the deal it may be easier to acquire a target company that has an existing entitlement to claim the patent box than to acquire a patent from it and try to establish entitlement to treatment of income under the favourable terms of that regime.
+On the other hand, where a patentable asset is not yet capable of commercial exploitation so that relevant income has yet to be generated from it then the buyer may acquire that asset and develop it so as to come within the new regime.
 Note, however, that, amongst other things, the patentable asset will almost certainly need to be owned by a UK vehicle company or held by and for the benefit of a UK branch of a non-UK buyer so that patent income comes within the UK tax net.
 Furthermore, the amount of profit to be taxed at the patent box rate is restricted by the 'nexus fraction', which is based on the amount of qualifying R&D expenditure incurred by the patent box company on a particular patent relative to the overall R&D expenditure and any relevant intellectual property acquisition costs in relation to that patent.
+It should be noted that changes to the way the regime works will take effect in 2020.
+For companies that have already opted into the patent box and that do not have any new qualifying IP rights, however, the patent box in its present form will apply until 2021.
 The availability of R&D tax reliefs and allowances throughout the EU is always going to be a major consideration when deciding on both the form of an acquisition and the location of an acquisition structure.

-In the pharmaceutical and medical devices sectors, given the relatively generous nature of some of the exemptions and reliefs available to both corporate and individual sellers of shares in trading companies, buyers in the UK may find considerable pressure to accommodate a seller's tax preferences; a buyer that is not prepared to do so could find itself at a distinct competitive disadvantage in a bid situation.
+In the pharmaceutical and medical devices sectors, given the relatively generous nature of some of the exemptions and reliefs available to both corporate and individual sellers of shares in trading companies, buyers in the UK may find considerable pressure to accommodate a seller's tax preferences.
+A buyer that is not prepared to do so could find itself at a distinct competitive disadvantage in a bid situation.
 Few bidders are prepared to pay a substantial premium over the price that other bidders are offering to acquire shares in order to gross up the price for tax.